zonuko/diffrex/README.md

 > [!WARNING]
 > **Work in Progress (WIP)**: Diffrex is currently under active development.
 > Features, interfaces, and specifications are continually evolving.
+Please note
+> that GitHub **Issues** and **Pull Requests** are temporarily disabled during
+> this early WIP stage.
+They will be fully opened once the project exits the WIP
+> phase.

 An AI-friendly diff and merge tool built with **Deno Desktop**.
 Designed to streamline AI-assisted code reviews by displaying prompts and model metadata,